 Whether you are spiritual or not, this powerful meditation technique can have benefits such as quitting bad habits, relieving stress, or making important decisions.

 Another element worth understanding are Kriyas – combinations of different poses, movements, breaths, and chants done for a specific purpose.
 Some Kriyas help wake you up, others help you fall asleep, and others have various purposes.
 If you would like to view some of these Kriyas to understand them better, check out this article.

-What You Can Expect from a Kundalini Yoga Class
+Kundalini Yoga for Beginners: What You Can Expect From a Kundalini Class

 A Kundalini yoga class may be a complete different than any yoga class you have ever experienced.
 The main warm-up usually focuses on breathing, including panting, breath of fire, and alternate nostril breathing.
 Many times the warm-up features chants, meditation, and basic exercises to get energy and blood flowing.

 After warming up, you will typically do a specific Kriya.
 Once the Kriya finishes, most classes close with chants and meditation.
 Every class differs, since so many different movements and postures exist within Kundalini.
 You won’t get the full picture until you’ve tried it.